AVoss84/bhad/README.md

 ## Usage

 1.)
-Preprocess the input data: discretize continuous features and conduct Bayesian model selection (optionally).
+Preprocess the input data: discretize continuous features and conduct Bayesian model selection (*optional*).

 2.)
 Train the model using discrete data.